Bill Esteb Bio and a Brief History of Patient Media

 Soon after is when I was introduced to chiropractic.

 Drs.
 Riekeman and Flesia of

-Renaissance International leased the office space next to International Media Systems.
+Renaissance International leased the office space next to International Media Systems on the second floor of the Plaza Building.
 Back then, home VCRs had just come out and they had this idea of creating the world's first chiropractic patient education video.
 The idea being, if you put a carefully crafted message on a video, new patients would get a consistent orientation and explanation of chiropractic.

 Would we like to participate?